 - Judges can issue a CRD at sentencing without investigation. - You may have to give the Court advance notice so that it can refer your client to Probation for investigation.
-However, some judges will agree to issue a CRD at sentencing without investigation, particularly for violations. - If the Judge is worried about "proof" of rehabilitation, remind the Court that the CRD is temporary until the expiration of any conditional sentence (CD, probation, etc.). - Judges may be sympathetic to hidden consequences that are grossly disproportionate to the offense, such as the 2-year ineligibility for New York City Public Housing after a conviction for a violation. - At the very least, ask the Court to grant a CRD relieving Housing, Employment, and Voting disabilities.
-Stress the unintended consequences: Employment (without a CRD, many employers won't even consider client; can be suspended or fired); Housing (See Below). - Myth: Some judges believe that they cannot issue CRDs for violations. - In fact, CRDs are often most useful for violations convictions, and Corr.
+However, some judges will agree to issue a CRD at sentencing without investigation, particularly for violations. - If the Judge is worried about "proof" of rehabilitation, remind the Court that the CRD is temporary until the expiration of any conditional sentence (CD, probation, etc.).
+CRDs do not "reward" clients; rather, they are invaluable tools that promote rehabilitation by removing automatic civil disabilities, allowing people to seek job and housing opportunities on their own merit. - Judges may be sympathetic to hidden consequences that are grossly disproportionate to the offense, such as the 2-year ineligibility for New York City Public Housing after a conviction for a violation. - At the very least, ask the Court to grant a CRD relieving Housing, Employment, and Voting disabilities.
+Stress the unintended consequences: Employment (without a CRD, many employers won't even consider client; current employees can be suspended or fired); Housing (See Below). - Myth: Some judges believe that they cannot issue CRDs for violations. - In fact, CRDs are often most useful for violations convictions, and Corr.
 L. § 701(1) explicitly authorizes issuance of CRDs for any crime or "offense."
 It can be helpful to provide the court with a copy of the statute.